zotero/zotero-api-node/README.md

           { apiKey: 'efd456', topics: [ '/users/12345' ] }
         ]);
       });

+Alternatively, you can add your subscriptions even before the stream has been connected (the subscriptions messages will be sent automatically once the connection has been established).

 You can also create a multi-key stream for a given Zotero user or group library, by using the `.stream` method on the library instance.
 This will